cruzerngz/remote_file_service/report/main.typ

 == Code generation
 Due to the large amount of boilerplate code required to support the implementation of a remote interface, attribute macros are used to generate most of the code at compile-time.

-The attribute macros `#[remote_interface]` are placed at the top of the interface definition.
+As explained briefly in @definition, an attribute macro `#[remote_interface]` is placed at the top of the interface definition.
 This macro is responsible for modifying the original definition, along with the following additional definitions:
 - A client-side function to invoke the remote method
-- The data type used to represent the request and response of the remote method
+- The payload type used to represent the request and response of the remote method
 - A unique remote method signature, used to dispatch the correct method on the server side.
 - A remotely invocable trait for context managers to send and receive requests.

+#pagebreak()
 // describe the middleware logic, context manager and dispatcher == Middleware
 The middleware layer handles bidirectional communication between a client and the remote.